-The Seattle Great Wheel is a giant Ferris wheel at Pier 57 on Elliott Bay in Seattle, Washington.
-With an overall height of 175 feet, it was the tallest Ferris wheel on the West Coast of the United States when it opened on June 29, 2012, and extends nearly 40 feet beyond the end of the pier, over Elliott Bay.
+The Seattle Great Wheel is a giant Ferris wheel at Pier 57 in Seattle.
+With an overall height of 175 feet, it was the tallest Ferris wheel on the west coast when it opened on June 29, 2012, and extends nearly 40 feet beyond the end of the pier, over Elliott Bay.
 The Seattle Great Wheel is open year-round.

 Seattle Underground Tour

 A leisurely, guided walking tour beneath Seattle’s sidewalks and streets.
-As you roam the subterranean passages that once were the main roadways and first-floor storefronts of old downtown Seattle, guides regale you with the stories Seattle pioneers didn’t want you to hear.
-It’s history with a twist!
+As you roam the subterranean passages that once were the main roadways and first-floor storefronts of old downtown Seattle, guides regale you with stories of Seattle’s original settlers.

 Dimitriou Jazz Alley

-The family-owned and operated bistro attracted a vibrant array of musicians and clientele when it first opened in 1979.
-Dimitriou's Jazz Alley night club has been remodeled three times since moving to its larger, current location at 6th and Lenora, and offers an exciting mix of dining, live music and performances.
-The nightclub also offers a unique and intimate atmosphere where all seats are located within 50 feet of the stage.
+The family-owned and operated bistro first opened in 1979, and has been remodeled three times since moving to its larger, current location.
+Offering an exciting mix of dining, live music and performances, the nightclub also offers a unique and intimate atmosphere where all seats are located within 50 feet of the stage.

 Kenmore Air Flightseeing

-As a family-run Seattle seaplane airline with a warm and effortless approach to hospitality, Kenmore Air is dedicated to creating memorable experiences for travelers.
-From flightseeing tours over Seattle, to flying to the San Juan Islands and Victoria BC, Kenmore Air brings the fun back to flying.
+A family-run Seattle seaplane airline dedicated to creating memorable experiences for travelers.
+Fly to the San Juan Islands or Victoria BC; Kenmore Air will make your trip fun.

-Looking out over Elliot Bay, West Seattle and the Puget Sound, the Seattle Waterfront is a unique location.
-It is an exciting place to explore, with souvenir shops, restaurants, bars, tourist attractions, galleries, the Seattle Aquarium and more.
-Additionally, a multi-year program is underway to expand, renovate and upgrade Waterfront Seattle to create a “Waterfront for All”.
-Experience the Seattle waterfront today and come back yearly to see the updates!
+Looking out over Elliot Bay, West Seattle and the Puget Sound, the Seattle waterfront is an exciting place to explore.
+You’ll find shops, restaurants, bars, tourist attractions, galleries, the Seattle Aquarium and more.